 However, there is one condition that can’t be bred out because it is generally related to diet or environment, and that’s stomach sensitivity that leads to vomiting or diarrhea.

-Do Maine Coons have sensitive stomachs?
-Maine Coons are not predisposed to sensitive stomachs however they can have occasional stomach disorders.
-Eating too quickly is invariably the reason for vomiting in Maine Coons and occasionally a change of food brand can cause stomach sensitivity.
+Maine Coons, as a breed, do not have overly sensitive stomachs but like any cat, they can have occasional stomach disorders.
+Eating too quickly is a well-known cause of vomiting in Maine Coons and occasionally a change of food introduces short-term diarrhea.

 Why some Maine Coons have more sensitive stomachs than others

 Maine Coon diarrhea and vomiting result when something irritates the cat’s stomach lining.